-Processes for Identifying, Assessing and Managing Climate-Related Risks on.
+Processes for Identifying, Assessing and Managing Climate-Related Risks -Core Banking Group

-The Bank uses a wide range of tools to identify and assess material risks.
-The following tables set out those used to identify and assess Climate-Related Risks.
+The Core Banking Group uses a wide range of tools to identify and assess material risks.
+The following table set out those used to identify and assess Climate-Related Risks.

-Description

-ally

-See 'Strategy' section

-The Bank performs heatmap analysis to assess physical and transition risks.
+Time Horizons Value Chain Frequency Description Scenario Analysis Now - 2030 (near term) 2030-2050 (medium term) 2050-2100 (long term) Includes two tiers upstream (ie. customers and their inputs/ suppliers) and one downstream (ie. depositors).
+See page 39 'Strategy' section.
+Prior Scenario Analysis will be reviewed annually for ongoing appropriateness and will be updated as necessary.
+See 'Strategy' section Heatmaps The heatmap concludes on the risk in the short (5 years), near (5-10 years) and long term (>10 years (until 2050) for each specific risk event The scope of the heatmaps and stress tests are all the Core Banking Group's sectors and thereby cover the full Value Chain.
+Annual The Core Banking Group performs heatmap analysis to assess physical and transition risks.
 This includes the risk of extreme weather conditions based on weather models.
 Multiple extreme conditions are included such as drought, hailstorms, wildfires and floods.
 The heatmaps also include transition risk events although this will be expanded further.
-The outcomes of these heatmaps are used for the following purposes:

-- Input for the sector sensitivity/vulnerability process. - Determination of IFRS9 provisions through management adjustments. - Input for stress testing/Scenario Analysis. - Input for the strategy as outlined in the Sector x Country plans.

-In 2022 Rabobank conducted a climate scenario stress test on three NGFS scenarios (orderly, disorderly and l that will evolve ucted / 2 hot-house world).
+The outcomes of these heatmaps are used for the following purposes: Input for the sector sensitivity/vulnerability process.
+Determination of IFRS 9 provisions through management adjustments.
+Input for stress testing/Scenario Analysis.
+Input for the strategy as outlined in the Sector x Country plans.
+Stress test 2022 stress test: periods used: June 2022-2030 (~10yr) 2030-2040 (~20yr) 2040-2050 (~30yr) The scope of the heatmaps and stress tests are all the Core Banking Group's sectors and thereby cover the full Value Chain.
+FY 2022 It is intended that this process will continue to evolve and be conducted at least every 2 years.
+In 2022, the Core Banking Group conducted a climate scenario stress test on three NGFS scenarios (orderly, disorderly and hot-house world).
 The scope of this analysis was aligned with the MTP scope, and its main deliverables included a Dynamic Balance Sheet forecast until 2050, Forecast of both FEs and LICs and physical risk deep dives.
-This Scenario Analysis provided key insights: The impact of the scenario on the Financed Emissions and decarbonisation success.
-The variability in the transition risks between scenarios and the sectors (expressed by carbon tax probability of default (PD) multipliers and LICs).
+This Scenario Analysis provided key insights: 1.
+The impact of the scenario on the Financed Emissions and decarbonisation success.
+2. The variability in the transition risks between scenarios and the sectors (expressed by carbon tax probability of default (PD) multipliers and LICs).

+Processes for Identifying, Assessing and Managing Portfolio-Level Climate-Related Risks - DLL

+DLL is closely aligned with Rabobank on heatmaps and stress tests.
+The details regarding these tools included in the table on page 48 also apply to DLL with the following additions for stress tests:

+Tools: The stress test engine is used to calculate stressed riskweighted assets and provisions for a climate stress test.

-Assessing and Managing Risks
+Assessing and Managing Risks - Core Banking Group

-Credit risk is the main risk transmission channel or the Bank's risk type most impacted by climate risk as detailed below.
+Credit risk is the main risk transmission channel or the Core Banking Group's risk type most impacted by climate risk as detailed below.